 After reviewing your policy yourself, call your insurance agent to ask any additional questions you may have.
 Local roofing contractors are familiar with insurance company agents and are happy to work with them to address real storm damage that needs to be addressed.

-Work with a Roofing Contractor that Values Your Home
+Work with a Local Roofing Contractor that Values Your Home

 Your home is a major investment, and it’s the place that gives you shelter, peace, and joy.
 Any contractor you hire should appreciate that and value it.
-Our professional team of local roofers is here when you need us.
+The local roofing team at John McCarter Construction is here when you need us.
 In the meantime, check out our reviews to see how other local homeowners have enjoyed our work.